Zionism as settler colonialism: Scholarly criticism

-Some scholars have stated the lack of an imperial power to benefit from exploiting the region, means a colonial paradigm does not apply.
+While historians Susan Pedersen and Caroline Elkins acknowledge that Zionist methods may have been colonizing, they maintain the movement lacked the imperial strategic direction central to settler colonialism.
+Historians Benny Morris and Tom Segev concur that the movement was defined by its refugee nature rather than an imperial power's economic exploitation or a desire to dominate the local population.
+Morris argues that the lack of an imperial power to benefit from exploiting the region means a colonial paradigm does not apply.
 Other scholars have stated that Israel's external supporters, either private organizations or various states (such as the United Kingdom, France, Germany, Australia, or the United States), may function as a metropole (defined as the homeland of a colonial empire).